A boat trip to Thirasia, the Santorini of 50 years ago

 Built in a ravine, from where it got its name (River), Potamos is about 1km inland from Manolas.
 It has beautiful houses with courtyards and two churches in the centre, Agios Dimitrios and the colourful Panagia Yatrissa.

-The oldest settlement on Thirasia is no longer inhabited, which makes it especially interesting to explore, especially the remains of the houses built right into the rock.
+Thirasia’s oldest settlement is no longer inhabited, which makes it especially interesting to explore, especially the remains of the houses built right into the rock.
 To get here, you’ll most likely need to complete a 2km walk from Manolas.
 You’ll be rewarded with a raw volcanic landscape along the way.

-- Ferries depart for Riva on most days of the week.
+- Ferries depart for Riva leave from Athinio, in Santorini, on most days of the week.

 - You can visit Thirasia all year round, but swimming and sunbathing are best from May to October.

-- Organised boat trips operate in the summer months.
+- Organised boat excursions operate in the summer months.

-- All boat trips are dependent on weather conditions.
+- All boat journeys are dependent on weather conditions.

 May-June and September-October are the best and quietest periods to enjoy Santorini.